tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 [&uparrow; Back to Outline](#outline)

-With ABCI, the application can only act at one phase in consensus, immediately after a block has been decided (finalized).
-This restriction on the application prevents numerous features for the application, including many scalability improvements that are now better understood than when ABCI was first written.
-For example, many of the scalability proposals can be boiled down to "make the block proposers do work, so the network does not have to".
-This includes optimizations such as transaction level signature aggregation, state transition proofs, etc. Furthermore, many new security properties cannot be achieved in the current paradigm, as the application cannot enforce validators to do more than just finalize transactions.
+The Application's main role is to execute blocks decided (a.k.a. finalized) by consensus.
+The decided blocks are the main consensus's ouput to the (replicated) Application.
+With ABCI, the application only interacts with consensus at *decision* time.
+This restricted mode of interaction prevents numerous features for the Application, including many scalability improvements that are now better understood than when ABCI was first written.
+For example, many ideas proposed to improve scalability can be boiled down to "make the block proposers do work, so the network does not have to".
+This includes optimizations such as transaction level signature aggregation, state transition proofs, etc. Furthermore, many new security properties cannot be achieved in the current paradigm, as the Application cannot require validators to do more than execute the transactions contained in finalized blocks.
 This includes features such as threshold cryptography, and guaranteed IBC connection attempts.

-ABCI++ overcomes these limitations by allowing the application to intervene at three key places of the block execution: (a) at the moment a proposal is need, (b) at the moment a proposal is received, and (c) at the moment a (precommit) vote is sent/received.
+ABCI++ addresses these limitations by allowing the application to intervene at three key places of consensus execution: (a) at the moment a new proposal is to be created, (b) at the moment a proposal is to be validated, and (c) at the moment a (precommit) vote is sent/received.
 The new interface allows block proposers to perform application-dependent work in a block through the `PrepareProposal` method (a); validators to perform application-dependent work and checks in a proposed block through the `ProcessProposal` method (b); and applications to require their validators do more than just validate blocks through the `ExtendVote` and `VerifyVoteExtension` methods (c).
 Furthermore, ABCI++ coalesces {`BeginBlock`, [`DeliverTx`], `EndBlock`} into `FinalizeBlock`, as a simplified, efficient way to deliver a decided block to the Application.

 ## Method overview